felixdtrudel/felixdtrudel.github.io/index.md

 # Welcome

-### Please navigate my new website using the links on the left handside
+### Please navigate my new website using the links!

 You will find information about me and my research interests, teaching and workshops, and interesting links (uOttawa laboratories, associations, etc.)